+Listening and Speaking Strategies 1.0

 How have communities in California adapted and changed over time?

 What are the roles of laws in our daily lives and how does the structure of our government affect us?

+Year Two:

-Year Two: Specific Content Questions in Science: How do objects move and/or simple machines work?
+Specific Content Questions in Science: How do objects move and/or simple machines

 How do plants and animals grow and change?
 What is the earth made of and how do we use earth materials as resources?

 Specific Content Questions in Social Sciences: How have things changed from long ago to today?

 How have the individual actions and character of people made a difference in our world?

-Retell, paraphrase, and explain what has been said by a speaker.
-Connect and relate prior experiences, insights, and ideas to those of a speaker.
-Respond to questions with appropriate elaboration Organize ideas chronologically or around major points of information.
-Provide a beginning, middle, and an end, including concrete details that develop a central idea.
-Use clear and specific vocabulary to communicate ideas and establish tone.
-Clarify and enhance oral presentation through the use of appropriate props.
-Compare ideas and points of view express in broadcast and print media Distinguish between the speaker's opinions and verifiable facts Speaking Applications 2.0 Students will: Make descriptive presentation that use concrete sensory details to set forth and support unified impressions of people, places, things, or experiences.
-Mathematics Statistics Data Analysis and Probability 1.0 Students will: Conduct simple probability experiments by determining the number of possible outcomes and make simple predictions Mathematical Reasoning 1.0 Students will: Make decisions about how to approach problems Mathematical Reasoning 2.0 Students will: Use strategies, skills, and concepts in finding solutions Mathematical Reasoning 3.0 Students will: Move beyond a particular problem by generalizing to other situations.
-Grade 2 Science Content Standards Physical Sciences: The motion of objects can be observed and measured.
-Life Sciences: Plants and animals have predictable life cycles.
-Earth Sciences: Earth is made of materials that have distinct properties and provide resources for human activities.
-Grade 2 Social Studies Content Standards Students differentiate between those things that happened long ago and yesterday.
-2.2 Students demonstrate map skills by describing the absolute and relative locations of people, places, and environments.
-2.3 Students explain the institutions and practices of governments in the United States and other countries.
-2.4 Students understand basic economic concepts and their individual roles in economy, and demonstrate basic economic reasoning skills.
-Grade 3 Science Content Standards 1.0 Physical Sciences: Energy and matter have multiple forms and can be changed from one form to another.
-2.0 Physical Sciences: Light has a source and travels in a direction.
-3.0 Life Sciences: Adaptations in physical structure or behavior may improve an organism's chance for survival.
-4.0 Earth Sciences: Objects in the sky move in regular predicable patterns.
-Grade 3 Social Studies Content Standards 3.2 Students describe the American Indian nations in their local region long ago and in the recent past.
-3.3 Students draw from historical and community resources to organize the sequence of events in local history and describe how each period of settlement left its mark on the land.
-3.4 Students understand the role of rules and laws in our daily lives, and the basic structure of the United States government.
-3.5 Students demonstrate basic economic reasoning skills and an understanding of the economy of the local region.
+- · Retell, paraphrase, and explain what has been said by a speaker. - Connect and relate prior experiences, insights, and ideas to those of a speaker. - Respond to questions with appropriate elaboration - Organize ideas chronologically or around major points of information. - Provide a beginning, middle, and an end, including concrete details that develop a central idea. - Use clear and specific vocabulary to communicate ideas and establish tone. - Clarify and enhance oral presentation through the use of appropriate props. - Compare ideas and points of view express in broadcast and print media - · Distinguish between the speaker's opinions and verifiable facts

-Grades 4: Perspective -------- ---- -------------

-Project Standards Guiding Question: How does your perspective Life Sciences (Grade 4) change your interaction with the world?
-2. All organisms need energy and matter to live and grow.
-As a basis for Fourth grade students proceed from the study of understanding this concept:
+Speaking Applications 2.0

+Make descriptive presentation that use concrete sensory details to set forth and support unified impressions of people, places, things, or experiences.

+Mathematics

+Statistics Data Analysis and Probability 1.0

+Conduct simple probability experiments by determining the number of possible outcomes and make simple predictions

+Mathematical Reasoning 1.0

+• Make decisions about how to approach problems

+Mathematical Reasoning 2.0

+Use strategies, skills, and concepts in finding solutions

+Mathematical Reasoning 3.0

+Move beyond a particular problem by generalizing to other situations.

+Grade 2 Science Content Standards

+- 1.0 Physical Sciences: The motion of objects can be observed and measured. - 2.0 Life Sciences: Plants and animals have predictable life cycles. - 3.0 Earth Sciences: Earth is made of materials that have distinct properties and provide resources for human activities.

+Grade 2 Social Studies Content Standards

+- 2.1 Students differentiate between those things that happened long ago and yesterday. - 2.2 Students demonstrate map skills by describing the absolute and relative locations of people, places, and environments. - 2.3 Students explain the institutions and practices of governments in the United States and other countries. - 2.4 Students understand basic economic concepts and their individual roles in economy, and demonstrate basic economic reasoning skills.

+Grade 3 Science Content Standards

+- 1.0 Physical Sciences: Energy and matter have multiple forms and can be changed from one form to another. - 2.0 Physical Sciences: Light has a source and travels in a direction. - 3.0 Life Sciences: Adaptations in physical structure or behavior may improve an organism's chance for survival. - 4.0 Earth Sciences: Objects in the sky move in regular predicable patterns.

+Grade 3 Social Studies Content Standards

+- 3.2 Students describe the American Indian nations in their local region long ago and in the recent past. - 3.3 Students draw from historical and community resources to organize the sequence of events in local history and describe how each period of settlement left its mark on the land. - 3.4 Students understand the role of rules and laws in our daily lives, and the basic structure of the United States government. - 3.5 Students demonstrate basic economic reasoning skills and an understanding of the economy of the local region.

+| Consider the standards | Consider the standa